 We often hear about eczema and dermatitis then go ahead and treat the two terms differently yet, they mean the same thing.
 Eczema is the general term for skin inflammations, and the inflammations go by the name dermatitis.

 Like any inflammation, inflammation from eczema causes redness and itching.
 The skin may peel or get blisters.

-The exact cause is shrouded in mystery but, the inflammation and itchiness result when the immune system goes into overdrive.
+The exact cause is shrouded in mystery but, the inflammation and itchiness result when the body’s defenses goes into overdrive.

-Atopic dermatitis is a chronic skin inflammation which starts in childhood, within the first six months of life and your child may have it too.
+It is a chronic skin inflammation which starts in childhood, within the first six months of life and your child may have it too.
 It tends to improve or worsen with age.
-Atopic dermatitis is part of the atopic triad that includes other allergic conditions like asthma and hay fever/ allergic rhinitis.
+Thiss is part of the atopic triad that includes other allergic conditions like asthma and hay fever/ allergic rhinitis.
 It is hereditary.

-The symptoms of atopic dermatitis include dry, scaly and itchy skin.
+The symptoms usually include dry, scaly and itchy skin.
 There is also redness, cracks behind the ears, rashes on cheeks, legs or arms and open crusted/ weepy sores.